nithya-kumar/CSC510_F17_Project/SERVICE.md

   [S1] The admin can configure this bot's timings for pinging [S2] The admin can also decide and accordingly configure the bot as to how often they want the summary report to be generated
 4 Alternative Flows
-  [E1] The admin must have a Slack account and a github account [E2] The admin must have permissions to configure the bot.
+  [E1] The admin must have a Slack account
+  [E2] The user should not have permissions to configure the bot.

 ```
 ## <a name="implement"></a> 2.
 USECASE IMPLEMENTATION